dotnet/designs/proposed/logging-generator.md

 There are a couple of open design questions that the interpolated string builder approach would still need to address: (1) how to allow alternative names for name holes, (2) how to lazily hold onto structured log data for consumers of log APIs to themselves to materialize them in customized ways.
 If we wanted to take advantage of the C# 10 language feature that would need to go through more design iterations.

-The source generator approach is not far from how we currently write performant logging today (as initially illustrated with in `LoggingSample2`) and at the same time is improving usability and provides a proper guided experience to best practices.
-Due to these set of arguments it would be good to go forward with the first solution of using a source generator.
+The source generator approach is not far from how we currently write performant logging today (as initially illustrated with in `LoggingSample2`) and at the same time is improving usability, maintainability (by reducing boilerplate code) and provides a proper guided experience to best practices and would be good to include.
 This concludes there is an argument for using the source generator.

 At a high level the the builder approach and using source generators are not mutually exclusive.
 Logging is an important use case for the string interpolation builder language feature.
 Therefore it would be benefitial to continue building up a complete design for the builder as an opportunity to identify any gaps with the language feature.
-Once we design is complete then it can be developed and used as part of improving `Microsoft.Extensions.Logging`.
+Once the design is complete then it can be used to improve `Microsoft.Extensions.Logging`.